-NPRB Project 2009-2011
+NPRB Projects 2009-2012

-The North Pacific Research Board has funded a field study in support of stock assessment for octopus, beginning in fall 2009.
-The study will be conducted by AFSC and UAF researchers in both the GOA near Kodiak and in the southeast BS near Dutch Harbor.
-The main focus of the study is to increase our knowledge of reproductive biology of E. dofleini, in particular to document the seasonality of mating, denning, and egg incubation in Alaskan waters.
-Specimens will be collected from a variety of sources throughout the calendar year for dissection and examination of the gonads; a gonad maturity coding system will be developed and data collected on fecundity and weight at sexual maturity.
-An outreach effort with local and research divers will be used to find and monitor nearshore dens with octopus guarding egg clusters.
+The North Pacific Research Board has funded field studies in support of stock assessment for octopus, beginning in fall 2009.
+The studies are being conducted by AFSC and UAF researchers in both the GOA near Kodiak and in the southeast Bering Sea near Dutch Harbor.
+The main focus of the 2009-2011 study is to increase our knowledge of reproductive biology of E. dofleini, in particular to document the seasonality of mating, denning, and egg incubation in Alaskan waters.
+Specimens are being collected from a variety of sources throughout the calendar year for dissection and examination of the gonads; a gonad maturity coding system has been developed and samples collected for laboratory analysis of fecundity and weight at sexual maturity.
+In addition to the reproductive work, this project also included a pilot tagging study near Dutch Harbor and testing of habitat pot gear for use in octopus studies.